sierkov/voting-agents/ml/README.md

 ## Personalized Proposal Recommendations
 We use two approaches to provide personalized recommendations:
-- For cases requiring immediate updates, such as UI Recommendations to support proposal discovery, we use precomputed embeddings produced by a Sentence Transfomer model with aLogistic Regression classifier on top.
+- For cases requiring immediate updates, such as UI Recommendations to support proposal discovery, we use precomputed embeddings produced by a Sentence Transfomer model with a Logistic Regression classifier on top.
 - To produce higher-quality recommendations but at much higher computational cost, [Cross-Encoder](https://www.sbert.net/examples/training/cross-encoder/README.html) approach is used.

+You can find the code for personalized ranking (the fast model) in the ```personalied_ranking_updater``` function of the API: [Personalized Ranking Updater](../api/api.py)

 ## Proposal Classification
 For the proposal classification, we use the SetFit approach referenced above.
+The categories were manually selected after a careful review of existing Catalyst proposals.